Dynamic Zoom Simulations of structure formation beyond standard cosmology

-The practical implementation of DZS in both MG-Arepo and PANDA-Gadget4 builds on top of the oct-tree structure.
+The practical implementation of DZSs in both MG-Arepo and PANDA-Gadget4 builds on top of the oct-tree structure, as in the original Gadget3 implementation.
 The tree nodes contain the integrated physical quantities of their particle content, such as mass and center of mass.
 In fact, the gravitational approximation employed by the tree treats nodes as if they were a single ``fictitious'' particle, holding the combined mass of the particles inside the node and located in its center of mass.
 In the DZS algorithm, the nodes fulfilling a ``derefinement'' criterion are converted into actual particles and their particle content eliminated.
 In other words, when a tree node can be de-refined, DZS replaces its particle content with the corresponding single ``fictitious" particle, which is then turned into a real mass tracer.